sroscoe2/CSCE156-Lab06/readme.md

 -   Install MySQL Workbench on your own machine:
     <https://www.mysql.com/products/workbench/>

--   Create a MySQL account by logging in here:
+-   Create a MySQL account by logging in here and going to Account Settings:
     <https://cse-apps.unl.edu/amu/login>

 -   Change the account password using the following directions at: